 From the traveler's perspective, the glory days of frequent flyer programs have passed.
 While you used to earn miles according to the distance you flew, meaning that you could earn as much as one free roundtrip ticket for every three or four you paid, you now earn only according to what you spend.
 Award redemption also used to be a lot cheaper: A one-way economy class ticket to Southeast Asia on Delta Air Lines costs 40,000 miles today, but cost 32,500 miles just over a year ago.
 The list goes on.

-As bad as it's gotten for travelers, we often don't consider the other side of the equation—for better or for worse.
+As bad as it's gotten for travelers, they often don't consider the other side of the equation—for better or for worse.
 Here's some of that, including the cost to an airline for a frequent flyer program.

 Playing Devil's Advocate